JeffersonGibin/visor-challenge/README.md

 -send messages;
 -receive answer messages every time a message is sent.

 **Note:** The complexity of the development is up to the developer's capabilities and knowledge.
 The way the challenge is tackled will determine the participant's level and role.

 **There are a few restrictions:**
 - only use JavaScript & Javascript frameworks;
 - must have back-end and front-end logic;
 - if a database is created for this purpose, it should be a non-relation database.
-Besides this, feel free to make the best of your skills in this exercise but take into consideration
+Besides this, feel free to make the best of your skills in this exercise but take into consideration.

 **Some tips:**